aaguilarss/cardiogram/README.md

 ;   Value of 'A in (+ 'A 1) is A, not a NUMBER.
 'A(+ 'A 1)NUMBER ;   NIL
 ```

+[^1]: Or rather a test which is't bound to a symbol.

 ## Comparisons, valuations and formats.